Titles and Roles

 - Assistant Professor, Wallace H. Coulter Department of Biomedical Engineering

 - Georgia Institute of Technology and Emory University

 - Research Program

 Yonggang Ke, PhD, joined the Wallace H. Coulter Department of Biomedical Engineering at the Georgia Institute of Technology and Emory University in 2014.
-He is an associate member of the Cancer Genetics and Epigenetics research program at Winship Cancer Institute of Emory University.
+He is a member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute of Emory University.
 He also holds memberships in the International Society for Nanoscale Science, Computation and Engineering, the Materials Research Society and the Biomedical Engineering Society.